Skip to content

 Reducing produce latency

 Produce latency can be decreased by reducing Bufstream's configured flush interval.
-Lowering the flush interval will incur greater cost in the form of more frequent writes to object storage.
+Lowering the flush interval incurs greater cost in the form of more frequent writes to object storage.
 The default value is 100.

 configOverrides: